 "You must possess at least four (years) industry experience.
 Only experience earned at a journeyman level is accepted as a minimum.
 Further experience in roles such as foreman, supervisor, contractor or owner-builder will also apply.
 Any experience gained as a trainee or during an apprentice is not adequate for licensing purposes."

 If you have undergone a period of apprenticeship and now work as a journeyman, or you have learnt the trade over time, you will also be eligible for the exam.
 Even though schooling is not required, it can be very beneficial both in terms of getting your certificate but also for preparing you to work in the field.
-If you’re interested in looking into HVAC schooling you can fill out the form below:
+Find HVAC schools in California here

 As an owner-builder, you can also apply for licensing if you are able to prove you possess the knowledge and skill to be a competent HVAC professional.
 In addition, you must complete and submit a Construction Project Experience form as evidence of your competence & experience.